Cervical Epidural Steroid Injection (CESI)

 What should I expect during the procedure?

-You will be lying face-down on an X-ray table during the procedure.
-You may have pillows placed under your chest to help your surgeon with optimal positioning.
-Live X-rays (called fluoroscopy) will then be taken to ensure proper positioning.
-Your neck will then be cleaned with an antiseptic solution and a sterile drape will be placed over this area to keep it clean for the procedure.
-A local anesthetic will then be injected into your skin to make it numb.
-The epidural needle will then be inserted though the numbed skin and slowly advanced into the epidural space using fluoroscopy (live X-rays) to guide the needle.
-When the needle enters the epidural space, it is common to feel either a cold sensation or increased pressure in your upper back, neck, and arms.
+A local anesthetic be injected into your skin to make it numb.
+The epidural needle will then be inserted through the numbed skin and slowly advanced into the epidural space using fluoroscopy (live X-rays) to guide the needle.
 Once the needle is in the epidural space, a small amount of contrast will be injected under live X-ray to ensure that the medication will spread properly.
-You will feel increased pressure during this injection.
 After this, the corticosteroid will be slowly injected into the epidural space.
-Again, it is very common to feel increased pressure during this part of the procedure.
-If the pressure becomes too painful, you should let your surgeon know immediately.
 Once the injection is complete, the needle will be withdrawn and a dressing will be placed over the injection site.